statisticalbiotechnology/dsbook/dsbook/supervised/linear.md

 \begin{bmatrix} b_{\text{new}} \\ a_{\text{new}} \end{bmatrix} = \begin{bmatrix} b \\ a \end{bmatrix} - \eta \begin{bmatrix} \frac{\partial L}{\partial b} \\ \frac{\partial L}{\partial a} \end{bmatrix}
 ```

-With each iteration, $a$ and $b$ are adjusted to reduce $L(a, b)$, bringing us closer to the minimum loss, which corresponds to the optimal coefficients for the model.
+With each iteration, $a$ and $b$ are adjusted to reduce $L(a, b)$, bringing us closer to the minimum loss, which corresponds to the optimal parameters for the model.
 ````

 ## Scikit-learn